While overall income has grown, so has the gap between the highest income earners and others

 Median income levels in Ottawa have been growing for most income brackets, but income has risen more for top earners.
-The income gap between the top earning 10% and the remaining 90% increased by almost 170% between 1982 and 2012.
+The income gap between the top-earning 10% and the remaining 90% increased by almost 243% between 1986 and 2016.

-Income from social assistance in Ontario (Ontario Works and Ontario Disability Support Program) is not sufficient to cover even shelter and food costs in Ottawa.
+Income from social assistance in Ontario (Ontario Works and Ontario Disability Support Program) are barely sufficient to cover even shelter and food costs in Ottawa.
 A minimum wage earner with a partner and two dependents fairs modestly better once benefits are claimed, but would still have very little left for transportation, clothing and other items after paying housing and food costs.

 Minimum wages grew, in real-dollar terms, between 2007 and 2010.
 This was followed by a three-year period of slight decline.
 Despite a boost in 2014, minimum wage income is still slightly below what it was in 2010 in terms of actual spending power.

 Income on Ontario Works and Ontario Disability Support Program (ODSP), once adjusted for inflation, has essentially remained flat over the past 7 years.